seaboyz/You-Dont-Know-JS/scope-closures/ch5.md

 But hoisting alone doesn't fully answer the question.
 We can see an identifier called `greeting` from the beginning of the scope, but why can we **call** the `greeting()` function before it's been declared?

 In other words, how does the variable `greeting` have any value (the function reference) assigned to it, from the moment the scope starts running?
-The answer is a special characteristic of formal `function` declarations, called *function hoisting*.
-When a `function` declaration's name identifier is registered at the top of its scope, it's additionally auto-initialized to that function's reference.
-That's why the function can be called throughout the entire scope!
+The answer is a special characteristic of formal `function` declarations, called *function hoisting*. ***When a `function` declaration's name identifier is registered at the top of its scope, it's additionally auto-initialized to that function's reference.*** That's why the function can be called throughout the entire scope!

-One key detail is that both *function hoisting* and `var`-flavored *variable hoisting* attach their name identifiers to the nearest enclosing **function scope** (or, if none, the global scope), not a block scope.
+One key detail is that both *function hoisting* and `var`-flavored *variable hoisting* attach their name identifiers to the nearest enclosing **function scope** (or, if none, the ***global scope***), not ***a block scope***.

 | NOTE: |
 | :--- |